Paskov: Geography

 Paskov is located between Ostrava and Frýdek-Místek, in close proximity to both cities.
 It lies in a flat landscape in the Ostrava Basin.
-The town is situated at the confluence of the Ostravice river and the Olešná stream.
+The town is situated at the confluence of the Ostravice River and the Olešná Stream.

 History

 The first written mention of Paskov is in a deed of bishop Bruno von Schauenburg from 1267.
 At the end of the 13th century, a fortress was built here.
 Until 1538, the village was a fief of the Olomouc bishophric.
 In 1538, Paskov was acquired by Jan IV of Pernštejn.
 In the following decades, it often changed hands.

-The municipality became a town in 2011.
+The municipality was promoted to a town in 2011.

 Economy

 Paskov was known for the Paskov Mine, where hard coal was mined from 1966 to 1999.

-The town is known for the industrial company Lenzing Biocel Paskov, a pulp producer which employs about 400 people.
+The town is known for the industrial company Lenzing Biocel Paskov, a pulp producer that employs about 400 people.

 Transport

 The D56 motorway from Ostrava to the Frýdek-Místek runs next to the town.

 The train station named Paskov is located in the territory of neighbouring Řepiště.
 It lies on the railway line Ostrava–Frenštát pod Radhoštěm.